 Shanko has a strong interest in artistically depicted nude women.
 One can see her public interest as posted in her GenderTrender post entitled Ways Of Seeing (episode two-female nude) (WayBack Machine archive here).
 In a very unexpected way for a self-identified radical feminist, Shanko uses highly sexualized — even objectifying — imagery in her paintings and illustrations of women.
 In her MySpace Photo Gallery, one can view her sexually fetishizing and objectifying renderings of women, to include works entitled Satan Worship (Image 22), what I’m working on (Image 10), Scratched Meat (Image 11), an untitled photo of Shanko beside one of her female nudes (Image 38), an untitled piece (Image 36).

 Images that include both “evil”/demonic elements combined with charged, sexualizing imagery include Bitchez Is Wack (Image 26).
-Spirits Bar (Image 13), Agoraphobia (Image 28), and very disturbing piece of art simply entitled Women (Image 29).
+Spirits Bar (Image 13), Agoraphobia (Image 28), and a piece of simply entitled Women (Image 29).

 So, here we are.
 Linda Shanko, the GallusMag of GenderTrender: a portrait of a woman who apparently believes “the thesis that ‘evil’ is a by-product of nature’s strategies for creation and that it is woven into our most basic biological fabric,” embraces “evil” and the demonic in her artwork, chose a pen name that’s connected to a violent woman in New York City’s history, and posted a photo of herself pointing a rifle at a camera.
-And add to that that she’s also a hypocrite who accuses trans women (“transwomen are men” in her mind) of fetishizing women with their transitions, while at the same time she’s sexually fetishized and objectified women in her own artwork.
+And add to that her hypocritical accusations that trans women (“transwomen are men” in her mind) fetishize cis women with their transitions, while at the same time she’s sexually fetishized and objectified women in her own artwork.

 One certainly can’t deny that the human portrait of Linda Shanko is an interesting one in both a fictional and real-world sense.
 She certainly looks at us all down the barrel of a gun.